Plumbing and Septic Systems

 When do I need a plumbing or septic system inspection? |

-All new construction of plumbing and sewage systems in Northumberland County (excluding sewage systems within the Municipality of Trent Hills and plumbing systems within the Municipality of Port Hope) are subject to inspection by County Plumbing and Sewage System Officials.
+All new construction of plumbing and sewage systems in Northumberland County (excluding sewage systems within the Municipality of Trent Hills) are subject to inspection by County Plumbing and Sewage System Officials.
 Plumbing inspectionsPlease provide two business days' notice for substantial completion of:

 Septic system inspectionsPlease provide four business days' notice for the substantial completion of the: